 But I think any shortcomings with the plot could have been overlooked but for one thing: Where Nate seems to have a fully developed character arc, Rosalyn does not.
 That was really disappointing for me.
 Though Rosalyn’s dreams come true, she doesn’t seem to learn anything save for perhaps a few street smarts, while Nate makes a complete turn around.
 He seems to make sacrifices for her where she won’t for him.
 All of this being very convenient on her end.

 All in all, I enjoyed the story well enough, but the plot was altogether lackluster.
-I’d give it three stars and high compliments to the world building.
+High compliments to the world building, though.